Pylons/pyramid/docs/designdefense.rst

 Fifth, assuming you buy that there's some magical registry hanging around, where *is* this registry?  *Homina homina*... "around"?
 That's sort of the best answer in this context (a more specific answer would require knowledge of internals).
 Can there be more than one registry?
 Yes.
-So *which* registry does it find the registration in?
+So in *which* registry does it find the registration?
 Well, the "current" registry of course.
 In terms of :app:`Pyramid`, the current registry is a thread local variable.
 Using an API that consults a thread local makes understanding how it works non-local.

 You've now bought in to the fact that there's a registry that is just hanging around.
 But how does the registry get populated?
 Why, via code that calls